 ‘The real struggle is about you: you, a person who has to learn to live in the real world, to inhabit her own skin, to know her own heart, to stop waiting for life to begin.’

 I have read a lot of sober literature this summer and it really has helped my resolve.
-I think this might have been one of the best ones yet.
+I think that Drinking a Love Story might have been one of the best “Quit Lit” books I’ve read yet.
 It’s funny, I didn’t think I was that much of a drinker.
-I knew I’d been drinking too much lately, but when I read some of the things she did – e.g. buying little nips at a corner store, to ensure she had “enough”, or watching the wine being poured and feeling jealous if someone had more than her – I see myself.
+I knew I’d been drinking too much lately, but when I read some of the things she did – e.g. buying little nips at a corner store to ensure she had “enough”, or watching the wine being poured and feeling jealous if someone had more than her – I see myself.
 I did this for years.

 ‘There’s something about sober living and sober thinking, about facing long afternoons without the numbing distraction of anesthesia that disabuses you of the belief in the externals, shows you that strength and hope come not from circumstances or the acquisition of things, but from the simple accumulation of active experience, from gritting the teeth and checking the items off the list, one by one, even if it’s painful and you’re afraid.’